Stain of sanctimony

-The Human Stain, by Philip Roth The Day After: A Retrospective on Religious Dissent in the Presidential Crisis, by Gabriel J. Fackre
+The Day After: A Retrospective on Religious Dissent in the Presidential Crisis, by Gabriel J. Fackre

 Philip Roth's powerful new novel takes place during the time when news of Bill Clinton's misconduct with White House intern Monica Lewinsky dominated dinner parties and casual conversations.
 Roth tells the story of a professor of classics who is drummed out of his job by a pack of faculty jackals.
 The author wants to make vivid a parallel between the scapegoating that destroys a professor and the scapegoating that all but destroyed a president.
 The persecutors are politically correct, which in the context of American higher education is left-liberal or "progressive."
 But for sanctimonious intolerance there is not much to choose between the haters on the left and those on the right.

 Roth's hero-victim is one Coleman Silk, an African American who has passed for white as a dean and professor of classics at Athena College in western Massachusetts.
 Roth's point of departure is replete with ironies that will require the whole of his narrative to work through.
 Five weeks into a new semester, Silk, in the course of taking attendance in a class, inquires about two students who are on his list but who have never shown up.
 He asks whether they are really "spooks," meaning, "Are they for real or are they ghosts?"
 Silk doesn't intend any harm by the word and is certainly not using it as a term of derision for blacks.
 As fate would have it, however, the two absent students are African-American, and the faculty is scandalized by what they take to be Silk's racism.
 In due course the errant professor is brought to his knees by a cabal of the politically correct together with other members of the faculty who hate him for more directly personal reasons.